spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## New Features
-As for other new features introduced in Next.js 13 we have implemented:
+As for other new features introduced in Next.js 13 I have implemented:

 - New next/image: Faster with native browser lazy loading in <strong>app/Logged.tsx</strong>
 - new @next/font: Automatic self-hosted fonts with zero layout shift in <strong>app/page.tsx</strong>